vk-cs/docs-public/docs/en/base/account/instructions/actionslogs/actionslogs.md

 <details>
     <summary>Retrieving log records for a given period</summary>

-To get the last 2 records from the action log of the Nova component for a given time interval, run the request:
+To get the last 2 records from the action log of the Nova component for a given period, run the request:

 ```bash
 curl -X GET "https://mcs.mail.ru/auditlogs/v1/b5b7ffd4efXXXX/logs?\